Fictitious force: Rotating observer

 To obtain a straight-line motion in the rotating world, a force exactly opposite in sign to the fictitious force must be applied to reduce the net force on the walker to zero, so Newton's law of inertia will predict a straight line motion, in agreement with what the rotating observer sees.
 The fictitious forces that must be combated are the Coriolis force (first term) and the centrifugal force (second term).
 (These terms are approximate.)
 By applying forces to counter these two fictitious forces, the rotating observer ends up applying exactly the same forces upon the walker that the inertial observer predicted were needed.

 Because they differ only by the constant walking velocity, the walker and the rotational observer see the same accelerations.
 From the walker's perspective, the fictitious force is experienced as real, and combating this force is necessary to stay on a straight line radial path holding a constant speed.
-It's like battling a crosswind while being thrown to the edge of the carousel.
+It is like battling a crosswind while being thrown to the edge of the carousel.